 Yet, almost unheard of in post-colonial Africa, this coup was not violent.
 In fact, it was literally bloodless (thank God, Allah, Yahweh, Papa Legba, the Ancestors and everyone else).
-But, the then President Robert Gabriel Mugabe was in fact dethroned after 37 years of brutal tyranny.
+But, the then President Robert Gabriel Mugabe was in fact dethroned after 37 years of what some called "brutal tyranny".
 So, for all intents and purposes, yes, this was a coup.
 But do we care?
 I mean of course we care, but should we be worried?
-Coups, especially in African tend to have a negative connotation.
+Coups, especially in Africa tend to have a negative connotation.
 I actually learned about Zimbabwe’s coup, that was not a coup, in real-time from a brilliant friend of mine who is also Ethiopian and follows the politics of Africa closely; he and I were talking and he told me that trouble had once again befallen our beloved continent and conveyed that he was worried for the Zimbabwean people.
 I, having just finished reading a slew of books about Liberia, was terrified for our people in Zimbabwe too.
-However, Moyo successfully and peacefully figuratively beheaded a brutal dictator who was responsible for murdering his people brutally quelling dissent and tanking their economy for his personal gain.
+However, Moyo successfully and peacefully figuratively beheaded a brutal dictator who was charged with murdering his people, brutally quelling dissent and tanking Zim's economy for his personal gain.
 That’s a win, no?

 So, for 37 years Mugabe and his party ZANU-PF have gone essentially unchallenged.
 Until the morning of November 15th, 2017 when the Zimbabwean people and the world were politely informed Mugabe was no longer in power…but neither was the military.
 Remember?
 Moyo insisted this was not a coup.
 So, who was going to run Zimbabwe?